 King Edwin school is a specialist school catering for those with social, emotional and mental health needs, or who have been identified as having a need or condition that falls within the autism spectrum (ASC/ASD).
-The school prides itself on supporting its students in developing a growth mindset and becoming resilient and responsible young people during the period of education spent with us.
+The school prides itself on its core values of helping students develop their kindness towards others, a growth mindset and become resilient and responsible young people during the time spent with us.
 In doing so, our students become prepared for the challenges and opportunities of their next steps, from taking a more active part in their family or community through to taking part in further education or training.
 The parents and carers of our students are a key part of this, and we try to work very closely with each family to support the development of each of our students.

 I look forward to working with you, if you choose our school for your child.

 Please see our Lower School page under 'Our Curriculum' for the Lower School timetable.

 Lessons start around 9.15am each day.
 Students must be on site for 8.55am.

 School is open for breakfast club daily from 8.30am.

 Student lunchtime is 12.30pm-1pm, and due to this short period of time, parents / carers are actively discouraged from collecting their children to take them home for lunch.
 The school day ends at 2.50 pm Monday to Thursday, and 1.50pm on Friday.

 A small number of students have personalised start and finish times, to accommodate them being comfortable in school.

 If this is required, please talk to us during your visits and before a young person starts with us.